 - Only 5%-10% of recycled paper is used by the book publishing industry and the carbon footprint of the typical book is 8.85 lbs, in carbon dioxide terms.

 - Books have history and that lovely book scent.
 There’s nothing like owning a book that’s been passed down through generations.
 For example, I have a seriously old copy of Little Women.
-It’s awesome, because the first owners parents wrote a message to their daughter in it back in 1935.
+It’s awesome because there’s a message in the front of the book from 1935 to the young girl who first owned the book from her parents.
 I always imagine all the people who must have read and enjoyed this particular copy during different time periods – which is fun.

 - Books can be shared and have a high reuse rate.
 You can swap, sell, share or donate your used books.
 You could theoretically, rip out the pages and recycle them, before tossing a super old book in the trash.